Midshaft Fracture of Humerus Essay

 Midshaft fracture of the humerus is a grave wound that is instigated by a considerable accident.
 After surgery, it is not requisite for the bone to utterly heal straight to function properly and resume normal scope of motion, potency and fortitude.

-However, it is important for a patient to adhere to the advice of his or her surgeon as well as a therapist during rehabilitation to avoid any complication.
+However, it is important for a patient to adhere to the advice of his or her surgeon as well as a therapist during rehabilitation to avoid any complications.
 In the case of James, he can partially resume his duties and hobbies including riding his bike after six months whereby the bone is expected to have resumed complete range of motion.

 Fortunately, after twelve months everything will be back to normal.
-Nonetheless, he should avoid future falls especially on the injured zone to avoid further injuries.
+Nonetheless, he should avoid future falls, especially on the injured zone to avoid further injuries.

 Reference